 What is most striking about the Indian traditional ceremonies and weddings?
 Apart from the rich culture, merriment, and wondrous feasts, it has to be all the beautiful women decked up in gorgeous Indian ensembles- especially the evergreen, classic saris.

 Although merely six yards of flat fabric, a saree transforms as one of the most elegant and stunning outfits for any occasion.
 It flatters and accentuates the feminine curves and bodies of all types, and lets a woman flaunt her unique personality.

-No wonder, Sarees are inherent to the Indian woman’s DNA – wherever she may be from, or whatever her preferences and lifestyle may be, and that explains why almost every Indian state or region has its special sari, draping style, and weave.
+No wonder, Sarees are inherent to the Indian woman’s DNA – wherever she may be from or whatever her preferences and lifestyle may be, and that explains why almost every Indian state or region has its distinguished sari, draping style, and weave.
 South India, Bengal, Maharashtra, and Gujarat have contributed to the vast tapestry of beautiful Indian handloom sarees.
 South Indian saris carry the charm of bright colors and gorgeous motifs, while saris from Bengal stand out with their ingenious weaves.

 Each sari represents a unique culture of its origin or region.
 Although the list practically is endless, we’ve picked these seven rare and graceful beauties, which, as a saree connoisseur, you must have in your traditional wedding wardrobe.

 Leheriya Sarees describe the traditional attire of Rajasthani women that stands apart with bright and distinctive patterns.
 Unlike heavy silk sarees from different regions of India, leheriya sarees are light in weight and adaptable for every age and season.